 After going through everything, I ended up with a large garbage bag of recycling, a small box of items I took to our local thrift shop and another bag of outdated fabric samples that I’m passing on to my cousin who makes quilts.
 Once the closet was empty, it revealed scuffs and dings and I decided it’s probably a good time to freshen up the paint.
 Weather pending (we’re getting a dump of snow right now), I’m heading into the city today to find some new storage solutions.
 I’m quite proud of myself for staying on task (but it’s hard not to when there are fabric samples, rug samples, boxes and a bunch of other stuff practically swallowing my desk!).

 In addition to the books, I also found a couple pieces of milk glass (or look alikes) and two small vases.
-Combined with the books, my total bill was a whooping $4.50.
+Combined with the books, my total bill was a whopping $4.50.

 Where do you like to shop for great deals?
-Are you a thrift shop frequenter, a flea market gal or a garage sale diva?
-I’d love to hear about some of your best finds!
+Are you a thrift shop frequenter, a flea market gal or more of a garage sale peruser?
+I’d love to hear about some of your best thrifty finds!

 Have a fantastic weekend!